dotnet/upgrade-assistant/docs/extensibility.md

 As in the above section, this mapped file may be retrieved through various `IOptions<>` access patterns:

 - `IOptions<OptionCollection<SomeOtherOption>>` is a collection of all of the options from each of the extensions

-- `IOptions<OptionCollection<FileOption<SomeOtherOption>>>` is a collection of all of the options for each extension with an accompanying `IFileProvider` that allows access to files within that extension.
-This is useful of the options map to files within the extension.
+There is no way to access a single option, but only a collection of all the options from all the extensions.
+As stated above, if `SomeOtherOption : IFileOption`, then it would have access to a scoped file provider for that extension.

 ### Custom NuGet package mapping configuration